rQxwX3/floatrunner.nvim/README.md

 :FloatRunner run
 :FloatRunner build
 ```
-**Note**: the two latter commands are expected to result in a warning printed to you screen due to lack of configuration.
+**Note**: the two latter commands are expected to result in a warning if no configuration is provided.

 Run ```:help floatrunner``` to see more information on usage.